KevinMarquette/kevinmarquette.github.io/_posts/2017-04-22-Powershell-installing-remote-software.md

 # Installing from a remote location

-Most of the time if you are running installers  on a remote system, you have the installer on your local machine or on a network share (UNC path).
+Most of the time if you are running installers  on a remote system, you have the installer on a network share (UNC path).
 At first glance, this looks like it should work:

+    # Incorrect approach
     Invoke-Command -ComputerName server01 -ScriptBlock {
         \\fileserver\share\installer.exe /silent
     }

-    # Access denied or file does not exist

-It can be the source of a lot of headaches.
-Ideally you want to run the installer from a UNC path, but you find that does not work.
+This can be the source of a lot of headaches.
+Ideally you want to run the installer from a UNC path, but you discover that it does not work.

 Trying to copy the file inside the remote command give you the same problem.

+    # Incorrect approach
     Invoke-Command -ComputerName server01 -ScriptBlock {
         Copy-Item \\fileserver\share\installer.exe c:\windows\temp\
     }

+    # Access denied or file does not exist

  Everything tells you that the file either does not exist or you have no permissions to the file.
 This is kind of a false message because it does exist and you have file access rights.
 The issue is that your remote session does not have those same rights.